 “I had the opportunity to talk to one of the executives from Orang Tua, a widely known food company in Indonesia.
 He mentioned that we always need food in our lives; we need it every day and that won’t change.
 In contrast, we only need medicine when we’re sick.
 This philosophy and my parents’ support convinced me to jump into studying food science.”

-It’s a decision he hasn’t regretted, and he now uses his knowledge of food science to lead the in-house sensory science research of Arla Foods in Denmark.
+It’s a decision he hasn’t regretted, and he now uses his knowledge of food science to lead the sensory and consumer science research, and provide technical business support for Arla Foods in Denmark.